pasqal-io/qoolqit/docs/tutorials/unit_conversion.md

 print(device.specs) # markdown-exec: hide
 ```

-With the updated converter both programs should now compile, and we can again plot the results.
+With the updated converter the allowed minimum distance is smaller, and both programs should now compile.
+We can again plot the results:

 ```python exec="on" source="material-block" html="1" session="unit-conversion"
 program_close.compile_to(device)